The Society for Historical Archaeology Publications Style Guide

 C. Section Specifications

-1. Cover Page
+1. Cover page

 The cover page provides editors with the needed information to contact the authors with questions about the manuscript.
 If you cannot be contacted, publication of your manuscript may be delayed by as much as two issues or even ultimately rejected.
 Be sure that all the information is up to date.
 If you are going to be out of the country, on sabbatical, in the field, etc., provide an alternative address and contact information.
-If you use a post-office box, you must also provide an address that can be used for courier services.
+If you use a post office box, you must also provide an address that can be used for courier services.
 Please include the following for all authors:

-3. Title
+2. Title

+This begins the page following the cover page.
 Place the title of the article flush left, in upper- and lowercase letters with all major words capitalized.
 Keep the title short but meaningful.

 4. Abstract